Not Your Dad's Retirement

 Financial influences could be at play.
 Money proved, by a wide margin, to be the most consistent theme causing people to return to work (at 71 percent) in Home Instead’s research.

 Financial fear also is a motivator to keep working.
 Twenty-seven percent of those in the Home Instead study said they returned to work for fear of running out of money.
-In addition, a 2011 national survey by Leger on behalf of Financial Planning Standards Council found that 42 percent of Canadians rank money as their greatest stress.
+In addition, a 2017 study conducted by the Canadian Institute of Actuaries (CIA) found that an alarming majority of Canadians (61 percent) have or expect to have retirement assets under $100,000, with 10 percent reporting they expect to have less than $25,000 ready for when they retire.

 No Firm Stop Date